erythroplus/mini-iGEM-2017/README.md

 - Circuit modelling:   contains dynamic simulations of the entire circuit presented on our poster run using the hormones_menstruation.m wrapper script

+All simulation code was written for MATLAB 2016b.